-- With over 60 lakes, numerous freshwater pools and a great variety of often extensive streams, it is the most significant limnological site in the South Shetland Islands - and perhaps the Antarctica Peninsula region - and also one which has not been subjected to significant levels of human disturbance. - The described terrestrial flora and fauna is of exceptional diversity, with one of the broadest representations of species known in the maritime Antarctic.
+- With over 60 lakes, numerous freshwater pools and a great variety of often extensive streams, it is the most significant limnological site in the South Shetland Islands and perhaps the Antarctica Peninsula region and also one which has not been subjected to significant levels of human disturbance. - The described terrestrial flora and fauna is of exceptional diversity, with one of the broadest representations of species known in the maritime Antarctic.
 For example, sparse but diverse flora of calcicolous and calcifuge plants and cyanobacteria are associated with the lavas and basalts, respectively, and several rare cryptogams and the two native vascular plants (Deschampsia antarctica and Colobanthus quitensis) occur at several sites.
 The abundance of vegetation is also exceptional with c.
 8.1 km2 of green vegetation contained within the Area, representing over half of the green vegetation protected with all terrestrial ASPAs. - Parochlus steinenii (the only native winged insect in Antarctica) is of limited distribution in the South Shetland Islands.
 The only other native dipteral, the wingless midge Belgica antarctica, has a widespread but sporadic distribution on the Antarctic Peninsula.
-Both species are abundant at several of the lakes, streams and pools on Byers Peninsula. - Unusually extensive cyanobacterial mats dominated by Leptolyngbya spp. and Phormidium spp. and other species, particularly on the upper levels of the central Byers Peninsula plateau, are the best examples so far described in the maritime Antarctic. - The breeding avifauna within the Area is diverse, including two species of penguin [chinstrap (Pygoscelis antarctica) and gentoo (P. papua)], Antarctic tern (Sterna vittata), Wilson's storm petrels (Oceanites oceanicus), cape petrels (Daption capense), kelp gulls (Larus dominicanus), southern giant petrels (Macronectes giganteus), blackbellied storm petrels (Fregetta tropica), blue-eyed cormorants (Phalacrocorax atriceps), brown skuas (Catharacta loennbergi), and sheathbills (Chionis alba). - The lakes and their sediments constitute one of the most important archives for study of the Holocene palaeoenvironment in the Antarctic Peninsula region, as well as for establishing a regional Holocene tephrachronology. - Well-preserved sub-fossil whale bones are present in raised beaches, which are important for radiocarbon and other heavy isotope dating of beach deposits. - The ice-free sites on the peninsula with exposed Jurassic and Cretaceous sedimentary and fossiliferous strata, are considered of outstanding scientific value for study of the former link between Antarctica and other southern continents. - The area has remained largely unaffected by human disturbance, compared to other extensive ice-free areas in the local vicinity, and is thought to be free of nonnative plants.
+Both species are abundant at several of the lakes, streams and pools on Byers Peninsula. - Unusually extensive cyanobacterial mats dominated by Leptolyngbya spp., Phormidium spp., and other species, particularly on the upper levels of the central Byers Peninsula plateau, are the best examples so far described in the maritime Antarctic. - The breeding avifauna within the Area is diverse, including two species of penguin [chinstrap (Pygoscelis antarctica) and gentoo (P. papua)], Antarctic tern (Sterna vittate), Wilson's storm petrels (Oceanites oceanicus), cape petrels (Daption capense), kelp gulls (Larus dominicanus), southern giant petrels (Macronectes giganteus), black-bellied storm petrels (Fregetta tropica), blue eyed cormorants (Phalacrocorax atriceps), brown skuas (Catharacta loennbergi), and sheathbills (Chionis alba). - The lakes and their sediments constitute one of the most important archives for study of the Holocene palaeoenvironment in the Antarctic Peninsula region, as well as for establishing a regional Holocene tephrachronology. - Well-preserved sub-fossil whale bones are present in raised beaches, which are important for radiocarbon and other heavy isotope dating of beach deposits. - The ice-free sites on the peninsula with exposed Jurassic and Cretaceous sedimentary and fossiliferous strata, are considered of outstanding scientific value for study of the former link between Antarctica and other southern continents. - The area contains one of the highest concentrations of historic sites and artifacts associated with the activities of sealers in the early 19th Century, and is of outstanding value with regard to our knowledge of the earliest activities of humans in Antarctica. - The area has remained largely unaffected by human disturbance, compared to other extensive ice-free areas in the local vicinity, and is thought to be free of non-native plants.